About the Gertude Jekyll website

 This site aims to give a picture of the life, work and influence of Gertrude Jekyll; she was a notable garden designer and author, who was born in London and lived the greater part of her life in Surrey, England, from 1843 to 1932.
 The site is divided into seven sections.

-The HOME page gives an overview of her life and work; it includes a search facility and a news section with current matters of interest to followers of Gertrude Jekyll
+The HOME page provides an overview of her life and work; it includes a search facility and a news section with current matters of interest to followers of Gertrude Jekyll

 The BOOKSHOP reviews books by, about or related, in some way, to her; you can buy books on line through the site.